ds4dm/ecole/docs/using-environments.rst

 In this formulation, each solving of an instance is an episode.
-The environment class must first be instantiated, and then a specific instance must be loaded by a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which will bring the process to its initial state.
+The environment class must first be instantiated, and then a specific instance must be loaded by a call to :py:meth:`~ecole.environment.Environment.reset`, which will bring the process to its initial state.
-Afterwards, successive calls to :py:meth:`~ecole.environment.EnvironmentComposer.step` will take an action from the user and transition to the next state.
+Afterwards, successive calls to :py:meth:`~ecole.environment.Environment.step` will take an action from the user and transition to the next state.
-Finally, when the episode is finished, that is when the instance has been fully solved, a new solving episode can be started with another call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
+Finally, when the episode is finished, that is when the instance has been fully solved, a new solving episode can be started with another call to :py:meth:`~ecole.environment.Environment.reset`.

 For instance, using the :py:class:`~ecole.environment.Branching` environment for branch-and-bound variable selection, solving a specific instance once by always selecting the first fractional variable would look as follows.